williamsca/strong-towns/README.md

 Document the relationship between local government finances and the proliferation of suburbs.

 ## TODO
-- Address variation in county areas
+- Address variation in county areas over time
+- Merge in 2007 and 2012 expenditure data
 - Obtain panel of historic roadway maps
 - Merge historic ASSLG finance data with contemporary surveys